A primary quantum current standard based on the Josephson and the quantum Hall effects: Abstract

 \section{Abstract}

-The new definition of the ampere calls for a quantum current standard able to deliver a flow of elementary charges per second controlled with a relative uncertainty of one part in $10^8$.
-Despite many efforts, nanodevices handling electrons one by one have never been able to demonstrate such an accuracy.
-The alternative route based on applying Ohm’s law to the Josephson voltage and quantum Hall standards recently reached the target uncertainty but this was at the expense of the application of error corrections, hampering simplicity and further improvement.
-As a result, national metrology institutes still lack an operational quantum current standard.
-Here, we present a new quantum current generator, combining both quantum standards and a superconducting cryogenic amplifier, free of error correction, which provides quantized currents driven by the Josephson microwave signal.
-We show that it can realize the ampere definition with the target uncertainty over a range extended from mA down to $\mu$A and improve end-user current measurements, which are up to now a hundred times less accurate.
-Other prospects include measuring large resistances using the new current standard in conjunction with a quantum voltmeter and, by exploiting its low-noise performances, bridging the gap with the lower currents of other quantum current sources.
+The new definition of the ampere calls for a quantum current standard able to deliver a flow of elementary charges, $e$, controlled with a relative uncertainty of $10^{-8}$.
+Despite many efforts, nanodevices handling electrons one by one have never demonstrated such an accuracy for a net flow.
+The alternative route based on applying Ohm’s law to the Josephson voltage and quantum Hall standards recently reached the target uncertainty in the milliampere range, but this was at the expense of the application of error corrections.
+Here, we present a new programmable quantum current generator, which combines both quantum standards and a superconducting cryogenic amplifier in a quantum electrical circuit enabling the current scaling without errors.
+Thanks to a full quantum instrumentation, we demonstrate the accuracy of the generated currents, in the microampere range, at quantized values, $\pm(n/p)ef_\mathrm{J}$, with relative uncertainties less than $10^{-8}$, where $n$ and $p$ are integer control parameters and $f_\mathrm{J}$ is the Josephson frequency.
+This experiment sets the basis of a universal quantum realization of the electrical units, for example able of improving high-value resistance measurements and bridging the gap with other quantum current sources.

 Since the last revision of the International System of Units (SI) in May 20, 2019, founded on seven fixed constants of nature\cite{BrochureSI,Poirier2019}, any source generating an electric current which can be expressed in terms of $ef$, with $e$ the elementary charge and $f$ a frequency in Hz ($\mathrm{s^{-1}}$), provides a realisation of the ampere.